Ciarán Kilduff

-Ciarán Kilduff (born 29 September 1988) is an Irish football manager and former professional footballer, who is the manager of League of Ireland Premier Division club Dundalk.
+Ciarán Kilduff (born 29 September 1988) is an Irish football manager and former professional player, who is the manager of League of Ireland Premier Division club Dundalk.
 He has played for seven clubs in the League of Ireland throughout his career and appeared 16 times in European competition, playing in the UEFA Europa League group stages in two separate seasons.
 The first occasion was with Shamrock Rovers when they became the first Irish side to reach the group stage of the Europa League in 2011, and he was also part of the Dundalk team that qualified for the Europa League group stages after becoming the first Irish club to reach the play-off round of the Champions League in 2016.

 Early life

 Kilduff was born in Kilcock, in 1988.
 Kilduff played youth football in the Kildare and District Schoolboys League for Clane Boys and Kilcock Celtic before moving to Maynooth Town in the North Dublin Schoolboys League.
 From Maynooth Town, he signed for Shamrock Rovers at under 16 level and progressed through to their under 21 team.